 • The Fed solidified its monetary policy independence in the late 1970s and early 1980s by committing to monetary tightening to reduce high and persistent inflation, despite the widespread unpopularity of such actions at the time.

 • Recent actions by the Fed have blurred the line between monetary policy and credit policy, putting the Fed's monetary policy independence at risk.
-Additionally, unsustainable fiscal debt could precipitate a crisis that overwhelms the Fed's commitment to maintain low and stable inflation.
+To preserve its monetary policy independence, the Fed should be cautious about taking actions that allocate credit to specific firms or markets.

 • The Federal Reserve System is decentralized by design but accountable to Congress.
 This mix of independence and accountability has been beneficial to both the public and the economy.